headsnet/domain-events-bundle/README.md

 ### Doctrine

 The bundle will create a database table called `event` to persist the events in before dispatch.
 This allows a permanent record of all events raised.

 The `StoredEvent` entity also tracks whether each event has been published to the bus or not.

+Finally, a Doctrine DBAL custom type called `datetime_immutable_microseconds` is automatically registered.
+This allows the StoredEvent entity to persist events with microsecond accuracy.
+This ensures that events are published in the exact same order they are recorded.

 ### TODO

 * Allow configuration of event bus name
+* Allow configuration of event table name

 ### Contributing